Misaelchavez16/FinalIntegralActivity/README.md

 It was instructed that a basic requierent for the development, we whould apply four differente data structures.
 An we must also stablish the time complexity for each used method.

+## Ussage
+In the following section, is presented the way to run the code for getting the correspondent results or wanted data.
+First of all, the code should be compiled for it to work.
+Remember that this is a "set in command promp parameters" based program, so the instruction should be written on the command promp before running the .exe.
+The following parameters or commands are available to be runned: